High School Musical: The Musical: The Series season 4

 The fourth and final season of High School Musical: The Musical: The Series, an American mockumentary musical drama television series created by Tim Federle, premiered on Disney+, with all eight episodes, on August 9, 2023.
 In the season, the East High drama club returns to school to learn they will be putting on a stage adaptation of High School Musical 3: Senior Year.
-Meanwhile, Disney has decided to begin production on the long-awaited "High School Musical 4: The Reunion" at the school, with the students set to be extras in the film.
+Meanwhile, Disney has decided to begin production on the long-awaited High School Musical 4: The Reunion at the school, with the students set to be extras in the film.

 This is the only season not to feature Olivia Rodrigo.
-Kate Reinders, who recurred in the third season, is a part of the cast once more, while Liamani Segura was promoted to the main cast after also recurring in the third season.
+Kate Reinders, who recurred in the third season, is a part of the main cast once more, while Liamani Segura was promoted to the main cast after also recurring in the third season.
 Six cast members of the original High School Musical films appeared in this season: Corbin Bleu, Lucas Grabeel, Kaycee Stroh (all of whom appeared in the series prior to the fourth season), Monique Coleman, Alyson Reed, and Bart Johnson.